Last Updated on September 28, 2021 by Grow with Bovees

 Most species of palm trees typically take between four and six years to grow from seed to their highest.
 Then there are certain palm tree species that can take two to three years just to reach one foot in height.

-If you’re looking to plant a palm tree in your yard, it’s recommended that you buy one that is at least one to three years old, as starting from seed can be a bit challenging.
+If you’re looking to have a palm tree planted in your yard, it’s recommended that you buy one that is at least one to three years old, as starting from seed can be a bit challenging.

 You should also consider what is the best time of year to plant the tree that you are planning on growing.